walterlambardi/RestaurantsApp/README.md

 ### React Native geolocation service
 React native geolocation service for iOS and android.
 - react-native-geolocation-service

-### React Native star rating widget
-A customizable star rating component for React Native.
-Compatible with iOS, Android and Web.
-Written in Typescript.
-- react-native-star-rating-widget

-### React Native SVG
-Provides SVG support to React Native on iOS, Android, macOS, Windows, and a compatibility layer for the web.
-- react-native-svg

 ### React Native Google places autocomplete
 Customizable Google Places autocomplete component for iOS and Android React-Native apps